abpio/abp-commercial-docs/en/studio/running-applications.md

 ### Monitoring

-When the C# application is connected to ABP Studio, it begins sending information to see in one place.
+When the C# application is connected to ABP Studio, it starts sending telemetry information to see in one place.
 We can easily click these options to see the detail; `Browse`, `Requests`, `Exceptions` and `Logs`.

 ![csharp-application-context-menu-monitor](images/solution-runner/csharp-application-context-menu-monitor.png)

 - `Browse`: ABP Studio includes a browser tool for accessing websites and running applications.
 You can click this option to view the application in the ABP Studio browser.
-However, this option is only accessible if the application is started
+However, this option is only accessible if the application is started.
 - `Requests`: It opens the *HTTP Requests* tab with adding the selected application filter.
 You can view all *HTTP Requests* received by your applications.
 - `Exceptions`: We can display all exceptions on this tab.
 It opens the *Exceptions* tab with selected application.
 - `Logs`: Clicking this option opens the *Logs* tab with adding the selected application filter.